norsklovtidend/norsk-lovtidend/README.md

 - State is synced before and after every page request, so interruptions in the middle of a download pick up from the last page without re-processing earlier entries.
+- Pass `--no-resume` to ignore checkpoints entirely or `--checkpoint-file` to keep progress in a different location.
 - Request pacing, jitter, retries, and backoff are handled internally.
 There is no CLI flag to tweak the delay; the scraper already mimics a patient browsing session by default.
+- Runtime artifacts (XML downloads, HTTP cache, checkpoints) all live in `data/`, which stays git-ignored.

 ## Polite scraping and caching